Hakky54/sslcontext-kickstart/README.md

           .withTrustMaterial("truststore-4.jks", password)
           .build();
 ```
 In some use cases multiple identities can fail to work.
-If that happens please try to add the additional SSLFactory option of client identity route.
-See here for more: [Routing client identity to specific host](#routing-identity-material-to-specific-host)
+If that happens please try to add the additional SSLFactory option of identity route.
+See here for more: [Routing identity to specific host](#routing-identity-material-to-specific-host)

 ##### Support for using X509ExtendedKeyManager and X509ExtendedTrustManager
 ```text